Types of Electrical Faults

 Your electrician could run a continuity test on each on the conductors in the circuit.
 The expected results would be that the ring circuit is continuous and a resistance reading is obtained.
 But no continuity (otherwise known as an open circuit) would indicate that there is a break somewhere.
 The electrician would then follow steps to identify where that break is, and rectify the fault.

 One thing the electrician ought to consider is the value of the circuit breaker in the consumer unit.
-A domestic ring circuit is usually protected by a 32 amp MCB, but if we find that the ring has been broken and had left us with two radial circuits using 2.5mm2 cable, consideration should be given to reducing the value of the circuit breaker to 20 Amps instead.
+A domestic ring circuit is usually protected by a 32 amp MCB, but if I find that the ring has been broken and has resulted in two radial circuits using 2.5mm2 cable, consideration should be given to reducing the value of the circuit breaker to 20 Amps instead.

 Note that is not unusual for a ring circuit to have a break in Line, Neutral AND Earth conductors, and not all at the same place.
 Despite this, the ring circuit could still work, but with the potential of an electrical overload occurring.